linuxbud/HackDroid/README.md

 ## Note

-Before running ./installer.sh paste your shodan API token in shodan_api_key.txt
+You must paste your shodan API token in shodan_api_key.txt

 ## Installation